Foam: Structure

 One scale is the bubble: material foams are typically disordered and have a variety of bubble sizes.
-At larger sizes, the study of idealized foams is closely linked to the mathematical problems of minimal surfaces and three-dimensional tessellations, also called honeycombs.
 The Weaire–Phelan structure is reported in one primary philosophical source to be the best possible (optimal) unit cell of a perfectly ordered foam, while Plateau's laws describe how soap-films form structures in foams.

 Foams are examples of dispersed media.
 In general, gas is present, so it divides into gas bubbles of different sizes (i.e., the material is polydisperse)—separated by liquid regions that may form films, thinner and thinner when the liquid phase drains out of the system films.
 When the principal scale is small, i.e., for a very fine foam, this dispersed medium can be considered a type of colloid.

 Formation

 Several conditions are needed to produce foam: there must be mechanical work, surface active components (surfactants) that reduce the surface tension, and the formation of foam faster than its breakdown.
 To create foam, work (W) is needed to increase the surface area (ΔA):